Emily VanSchmus |

 As for glasses, if something isn’t fitting quite right or the prescription seems off, head back to Costco Optical to get your glasses readjusted or tweaked to your liking — free of charge.
 If they made a mistake with your order, they’ll replace the glasses for you at no cost.
 But don’t expect to get a refund or replacement if you’ve simply changed your mind about the prescription glasses you picked out.

-Bring your own prescription to skip the eye exam.
+Bring your own prescription to skip the eye exam cost altogether.

 Though most people have their eyes examined and then pick out frames at the same location, there’s no obligation to do both at Costco Optical.
 You can come in with a prescription from another optometrist and just use Costco Optical to order new glasses.
 As long as you have an up-to-date prescription, this is an easy way to save money.